Chronic Vomiting: From Food Trials to GI Biopsy

 Inherited Health Conditions: What to Watch for in Your Pet's Breed Watching your pet struggle with an unexplained health issue is one of the hardest parts of being an owner.
 You might ask yourself: "Why is this happening?"
 Sometimes, the answer lies in their DNA.
 Every breed carries unique genetic traits that influence both [...]

-Caring for Senior Dogs: Managing the Health Challenges of Aging Aging brings wisdom, and a few health concerns.
+Aging brings wisdom, and a few health concerns.
 Senior dogs often face arthritis, heart disease, or cognitive decline, but these conditions can be managed with attentive care.
 Adjusting exercise routines, diet, and medications helps maintain comfort and extend your pet's active years.
-At Midtown Veterinary [...]
+At Midtown Veterinary Hospital in Rochester, NY, our AAHA-accredited team provides comprehensive senior care, from advanced [...]

-Flea Allergies: Small Pests, Big Problems Your dog is scratching nonstop, or your cat's skin suddenly looks raw and inflamed.
+Your dog is scratching nonstop, or your cat's skin suddenly looks raw and inflamed.
 Is it allergies- or fleas?!
 Even just one flea bite can trigger flea allergy dermatitis, a condition that causes intense itching, scabbing, and secondary infections.
 Left untreated, it only worsens with time.
-At Midtown Veterinary [...]
+At Midtown Veterinary Hospital in Rochester, NY, our AAHA-accredited [...]

 Go to Top